BioSystemsUM/MEWpy/README.rst

 Credits and License
 -------------------

-Developed at:
--  Centre of Biological Engineering, University of Minho (2019-)
+Developed the Centre of Biological Engineering, University of Minho (2019-2023) and Vítor Pereira